FinnishCancerRegistry/popEpi/cran-comments.md

 and the new text is

-> Enables computation of epidemiological statistics where e.g. counts or mortality rates of the reference population are used.
-Currently supported: excess hazard models, rates, mean survival times, relative survival, and standardized incidence / mortality ratios (SIRs/SMRs), all of which can be easily adjusted for e.g. age.
+> Enables computation of epidemiological statistics where e.g.
+    counts or mortality rates of the reference population are used.
+Currently
+    supported: excess hazard models, rates, mean survival times, relative survival, as well as standardized incidence and mortality ratios (SIRs/SMRs), all of which can be easily adjusted for e.g. age.
     Fast splitting and aggregation of 'Lexis' objects (from package 'Epi') and other computations achieved using 'data.table'.